The following organizations offer opportunities to support our veterans with letter-writing, care packages, career mentoring and more.

 Soldiers’ Angels has multiple programs that support military families.
 One program matches military and veteran families with people who want to “adopt” the families for the holidays by purchasing a $35-to-$50 gift for each child in a family and a $50-to-$100 grocery gift card (depending on the size of the family) to help pay for a holiday dinner.
 You’ll also need to donate $12 to Soldiers’ Angels, which helps to cover their overhead.
 Given the tight budget military families often live on, holiday adoptions can be a big help.

 While volunteering at the Los Angeles Airport military lounge in the wake of 9/11, Carolyn Blashek talked with a soldier who felt like he had no one, and she decided that every soldier should hear from people at home.
-So she founded Operation Gratitude, which sends care packages accompanied by handwritten letters to troops, veterans, first responders, new recruits, and wounded heroes and their caregivers.
-You can choose which group you’d like your letters to go to.
-So far, Operation Gratitude has sent more than 2.4 million care packages.
+So she founded Operation Gratitude, which sends care packages accompanied by handwritten letters and handmade items to troops, veterans, first responders, new recruits, and wounded heroes and their caregivers.
+Operation Gratitude has sent more than 3.5 million care packages.

 While Brian Horn was serving in Iraq, his parents sent him an average of six care packages a week.
 When he called home to ask for more, they thought he was kidding.
 He wasn’t—he wanted to give care packages to soldiers who received little or no mail.
 So Brian’s parents started the Any Soldier website, which has served more than two million troops.
 Troops serving overseas request items that their units could use, from underwear and socks to baseballs and puzzles.
 You choose a request to fill, and when your package arrives, the person who made the request gives your letters or care package to people in the unit who don’t get much or any mail.
 Keep in mind that this isn’t as simple as bringing a care package to the post office.
 You’ll need to download and fill out customs forms, and they’ll list shipping limitations you’ll want to know about before buying care package items.